 Scholarships may be granted to individuals requiring assistance.
 Proof of need will be required.
 An application for scholarship must be submitted to the SVAA office and approved by the Sport Commissioner prior to equipment issue or participation.
-All scholarship players will be expected to make some contribution toward their player fee and to provide a security deposit for their uniform.
+All scholarship players will be expected to make some contribution toward their player fee.